-It provides farm and plantation forestry solutions through a Geographical Information Systems (GIS) platform.
-The package is inclusive of a functional database related to remote sensing, SSMT (Site Species Matching Tool), climate change scenario, road network analysis, carbon monitoring, tree count, forest monitoring and any other tools identified that will add to the value proposition of this package.
+Through the use of Geographical Information Systems (GIS) in combination with high quality satellite imagery, the forestry platform is inclusive of a functional database related to remote sensing, SSMT (Site Species Matching Tool), climate change scenario, road network analysis, carbon monitoring, tree count, forest monitoring and any other tools identified that will add to the value proposition of this package.

 Free Modules